pwitvoet/mess/readme.md

 This is why, in the above landmine example, each `macro_insert` can specify its own landmine damage: the `damage` in `{damage or 100}` refers to the `damage` attribute of the current `macro_insert` entity.

 #### SmartEdit mode
-Enabling `SmartEdit` mode allows new attributes to be added, which is very useful for customizing templates.
+Disabling `SmartEdit` mode allows new attributes to be added, which is very useful for customizing templates.
 That's how, in the landmine example, the custom `damage` attribute was added.

-But there's another reason why `SmartEdit` mode is useful: just as Half-Life itself, MESS only recognizes internal attribute names, and these are only shown when `SmartEdit` mode is enabled.
+But there's another reason why disabling `SmartEdit` mode is useful: just as Half-Life itself, MESS only recognizes internal attribute names, and these are only shown when `SmartEdit` mode is disabled.

 #### Commonly used functions
 Finally, here are some of the most commonly used functions that can be used in MESS expressions: